bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers.rst

 * Raster Symbolizer
 * Text Symbolizer

-Symbolizers are contained inside :ref:`Rules <cartography.ysld.reference.rules>`.
-A Rule can contain one or many symbolizers.
+Symbolizers are contained inside :ref:`rules <cartography.ysld.reference.rules>`.
+A rule can contain one or many symbolizers.

-.. note:: The most common use case for multiple symbolizers is a geometry (Point/Line/Polygon) Symbolizer to draw the features plus a Text Symbolizer for labeling these features.
+.. note:: The most common use case for multiple symbolizers is a geometry (point/line/polygon) symbolizer to draw the features, plus a text symbolizer for labeling these features.

 .. warning:: ADD FIGURE